jethridge13/Practice-Server-and-Client/README.txt

 	q - Exits from ag mode.
 sg [<#>] - Has one optional argument.
 Returns a list of all subscribed groups, N groups at a time.
-If the argument is not provided, then a default value of 5 will be used. rg <gname> [<#>] - Takes one mandatory argument and one optional argument.
+If the argument is not provided, then a default value of 5 will be used.
+	u - Unsubscribe to groups.
+See ag. n - Lists the next N discussion groups.
+If there are no more to display, exits sg mode. q - Exits from sg mode. rg <gname> [<#>] - Takes one mandatory argument and one optional argument.
 It displays the top N posts in a given discussion group.
 The argument, 'gname' determines which group to display.
 If the optional argument is not provided, then a default value of 5 will be used.
 After entering this command, the application will enter 'rg' mode, which uses